Storm Drain Project

 Steps for Completing a Storm Drain Stenciling Project in Your Area

-Like most municipalities, Danville, VA has developed and maintains an extensive storm drain system.
-Water traveling through these systems of drains, pipes, culverts, and outlets eventually finds its way to the Dan River and its tributaries, the Smith, Mayo, Bannister, Hyco & Sandy.
+Most towns and cities have developed and maintain an extensive storm drain system.
+Water traveling through these systems of drains, pipes, culverts, and outlets eventually finds its way untreated to the Dan River and its tributaries, the Smith, Mayo, Bannister, Hyco & Sandy.
 Storm drain labels remind us to keep storm drains clean in order to protect the rivers and streams we use for recreation and where thousands of residents get their drinking water.

 Preparing for your project.